 Cooperatives organized and operated for purposes other than those described, such as to purchase food for members, should not file Form 990-C. See the instructions for Form 1120, U.S. Corporation Income Tax Return, for information about filing requirements.

-Item E-Initial Return, Final Return, Change of Address, or Amended Return
+Item E-Initial Return, Final Return, Name Change, Address Change, or Amended Return